zazaji/chrome-run-code/readme.md

 - The server address can be configured using Chrome's storage API, with the default being `http://localhost:8000/runcode`.
 It needs to be consistent with the backend service's token.

 - Configure the authentication token for secure communication with the server.
 It needs to be consistent with the backend service's token.

+- islocal can be used to choose whether to use the local server or the public server, with the default being true.

 ## License